district0x/name-bazaar/README.md

 ```
 lein doo node "server-tests"
 ```
+_(If you have problems running the tests, try to remove `server-tests` directory and try re-running the tests again)_

 The doo runner will autobuild the test and re-run them as the watched files change.
 Alternatively: